Why different

 Where OpenClaw wins

-• Strong personal-assistant identity and a fast skills ecosystem.
+• Strong personal-assistant identity, voice support, and a huge community skills ecosystem.

-• Works well when one assistant should live across your devices.
+• Works well when one assistant should live across your devices and control them.

-• Gateway and node concepts give flexible remote-control workflows.
+• Gateway and node concepts give flexible remote-control workflows, backed by a fast-moving open-source community.